June 2022 - By Ronald Poort, Executive Vice President, DSV

 Ronald Poort

 In such a fast-changing environment, it is no wonder that business leaders are increasingly looking for ways to ensure that their global supply chains remain flexible, resilient, and cost-competitive.
-Historically, automation, and particularly warehouse automation, has been considered a capital-intensive investment and one that runs counter to supply chain flexibility and resilience.
+Traditionally, automation, and particularly warehouse automation, has been considered a capital-intensive investment and one that runs counter to supply chain flexibility and resilience.

 All of this raises the question of whether businesses that want resilient and flexible supply chains should invest in warehouse automation or avoid it?